Localization of strings on group manifolds: Models Obtained By Analytic Continuation

 \subsection{The $SL(2,\Bbb R)$ WZW Model}

-A number of interesting models can be described, at a classical level, by analytic continuation starting with the $SU(2)$ WZW model.
-To see this, we can return to the picture of section \ref{sec:locPIcalc}, where $SU(2)\cong S^3$ was described by real functions $x_1,\cdots,x_4$ satisfying $\sum_{i=1}^4 x_i^2=1$.
-We can obtain new models by ``Wick-rotating'' some of the $x_i$ to imaginary values.
-For example, taking $x_3$ and $x_4$ to be imaginary, say with $x_3=i y_3$, $x_4=i y_4$, we get a model whose target space is parametrized by $x_1,x_2,y_3,y_4$ with \be x_1^2+x_2^2-y_3^2-y_4^2 \=1 \,. \ee This analytic continuation of the $SU(2)$ WZW model is a new model whose target space, described in eqn.~(\ref{eq:zeldo}), is in fact the $SL(2,{\Bbb R})$ group manifold.
+Taking $x_3$ and $x_4$ to be imaginary, say with $x_3=i y_3$, $x_4=i y_4$, we get a model whose target space is parametrized by $x_1,x_2,y_3,y_4$ with \be x_1^2+x_2^2-y_3^2-y_4^2 \=1 \,. \ee This analytic continuation of the $SU(2)$ WZW model is a new model whose target space, described in eqn.~(\ref{eq:zeldo}), is in fact the $SL(2,{\Bbb R})$ group manifold.
 To see this, we note that an element of $SL(2,\Bbb R)$ can be represented as a $2\times 2 $ real-valued matrix $\biggl( \, \, \biggr)$ with $ad-bc=1$.
 The quadratic form $ad-bc$ has signature $++--$, so by a linear change of variables it can be put in the form $x_1^2+x_2^2-y_3^2-y_4^2$, leading to the description of the $SL(2,\R)$ manifold in eqn.~\eqref{eq:zeldo}.
 The model obtained this way is in fact simply the $SL(2,\R)$ WZW model.
 In particular, Wick rotating an even number of the $x_i$ -- as we have done to go from $SU(2)$ to $SL(2,\R)$ -- preserves the fact that the Wess-Zumino term is real on a Lorentz signature worldsheet and imaginary on a Euclidean signature worldsheet, as expected in a WZW model based on any Lie group.

 From the standpoint of localization, the $SL(2,\R)$ WZW model has the drawback that on a worldsheet of Euclidean signature, because of the indefiniteness of the target space metric, the bosonic part of the action is not positive-definite and therefore the Euclidean path integral is not well-defined.
 In fact, the target space of the model has signature $-++$ if $k<0$ or $+--$ if $k>0$.
 However, on a worldsheet of Lorentz signature, the model makes sense and (with $k<0$) is considered to be an important example of a sigma-model with Lorentz signature target space~\cite{Maldacena:2000hw}.
 As an example of a Lorentz signature worldsheet, we can consider a two-torus with a flat metric of Lorentz signature.
 Such a torus depends on moduli that can be regarded as analytic continuations from the familiar moduli of a flat torus of Euclidean signature; see section \ref{formulas} for details.
 The path integral of the $SL(2,\R)$ WZW model is expected to make sense on such a torus, though as explained momentarily it has to be interpreted as a distribution on the parameter space of the torus (not simply as a function of the torus moduli).
 The localization procedure that we have explained for $SU(2)$ can be applied to this $SL(2,{\Bbb R})$ model, with localizing term $\lambda\delta V$, with $V$ defined by the same formula as in eqn.~\eqref{eq:defVSU2} and $\lambda$ real.
 Taking $\lambda\to \infty$, the Lorentz signature path integral becomes highly oscillatory and localizes as before on the critical points of $\delta V$.
 For the analogous case of a quantum mechanical model with $SL(2,{\Bbb R})$ target (as opposed to the two-dimensional WZW model with the same target), this has already been done by Choi and Takhtajan~\cite{Choi:2023pjn}.\footnote{The path integral of the bosonic quantum mechanical model on~$SL(2,\mathbb{R})$ has been studied by another method in~\cite{Ashok:2022thd}.}